Pearson-Higher-Ed/alerts/README.contribute.md

 ## Continuous Integration

 To hook up your project to Origami continuous integration, a one-time manual process is currently required.

-Please send the request to pearson-design-accelerator@pearson.com.
+Please send the request to do this to pearson-design-accelerator@pearson.com.

+### GitHub

+GitHub repositories will integrate with [Travis CI](https://travis-ci.org/Pearson-Higher-Ed/), which will publish to the **public** scope in Pearson's npm organization.

+### BitBucket

+BitBucket repositories will integrate with [Solano CI](https://ci.solanolabs.com), which will publish to the **private** scope in Pearson's npm organization.

 ## Development Toolchain